 Heʻeia (PC: Aimee Sato)

-The precipitous decline of native ecosystems in Hawaiʻi generates a strong need for conservation, however funding for such work have not kept pace with this need.
+The precipitous decline of native ecosystems in Hawaiʻi generates a strong need for conservation, however funding for such conservation work have not kept pace with this need.
 Ecosystem accounts for Hawaiʻi if done well, can catalyze awareness, change, and redirect needed financial resources to address conservation priorities and needs.

 Preliminary Findings